dagger/dagger/docs/current/guides/183109-aws-codebuild-codepipeline.md

   </TabItem>
   </Tabs>

-  This build specification defines three steps, as below:
+  This build specification defines four steps, as below:
     - The first step installs the Dagger SDK on the CI runner.
+    - The second step installs the Dagger CLI on the CI runner.
-    - The second step executes the Dagger pipeline.
+    - The third step executes the Dagger pipeline.
-    - The third step displays a message with the date and time of build completion.
+    - The fourth step displays a message with the date and time of build completion.

 1. Commit the Dagger pipeline and build specification file to the repository: